pdebuyl/FET_Proposal/README.rst

 It is set for the FET-Open program and has been cleared of any personal and/or project-specific references.
+The git history has been deleted to avoid carrying about 100MB of project-specific data.

 What you need to do
 ===================